larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # BE ADVISED it can lead to problems with "bashisms"
 # but it's not a super huge problem, as it's default on Debian & Ubuntu
 # Because of that it is de facto a standard in Linux for most shell scripts to
-# come with a header that explicitly defines a zsh script whenever necessary.
+# come with a header that explicitly defines a bash script whenever necessary.
 #
 # You will be fine, but if you are ever unsure then you can
 # run "checkbashisms" on the *.sh file via the terminal or skip this step entirely.